 - Failure to pay child support or alimony

 - Affiliations with terrorist organizations, smugglers, prostitution, or gambling

 It is important to ensure that you qualify before proceeding with a naturalization case.
 In certain situations, such as where more than two crimes have been committed, the applicant might put themselves in jeopardy of removal (deportation).
 Another requirement that must be met is registration for selective service.
 Men with lawful permanent resident status between the ages of 18 to 26 are required to register with the selective service.
 If they do not, their application for naturalization may be delayed.

 Some people who were not born in the U.S. may acquire derivative citizenship.
 These opportunities are based upon a qualifying relationship with a U.S. citizen or permanent resident.

 Millar & Hayes provides full-service representation for filing, test and interview preparation, and defending against actions and requests for evidence from the government.
 Our immigration attorneys guide the case through the processing to ensure it is handled properly.
-Due to the federal nature of immigration law, we serve clients in all U.S. states and throughout the world. we help many immigrants through the naturalization process.
+Due to the federal nature of immigration law, we serve clients in all U.S. states and throughout the world.
 Instead of worrying that you might make a mistake on your application, call us.
 We understand what you need to file for naturalization and we can help make sure you qualify.